aaaronhsu/blog/_posts/2022-12-22-min-maxing-life.md

 A few days ago, my friend, [Arvindh](https://arvindh-manian.github.io/ "Arvindh's Blog") and I were talking about the optimal ratio of social skills and intellect that a person should possess.
 Although our conversation was relatively short-lasted, it was quite thought provoking.
 Would it be better to be more social or intelligent?
 Or, would a 50/50 split be optimal?
 It's interesting to think about.

-There's this idea in video games that has strongly correlates to this:
+There's this idea in video games that strongly correlates to this:

 Min-maxing (noun)
 : The character-building strategy of maximizing a specific desirable ability, skill, or other power of a character while sacrificing less desirable traits